 Apart from managing their staff remotely, what are the day-to-day fundamental differences in remote team management to let’s say a more traditional management approach?

-Here’s a quick breakdown of proven practices of managing a remote workforce-
+Here’s a quick breakdown of the managing remote teams best practices;

 |Manager Responsibility||The approach in a remote team setup|